American Regional Cuisine: The Best Dishes from Around the Country

 The regions that make up the United States are only a small fraction of the world.
 With so many different types of cuisines, exploring culinary traditions around the globe could certainly take a lifetime!

-Fortunately, you can get a small taste of many American cuisines, as well as other global culinary traditions, in culinary school.
-Courses like World Cuisines at Escoffier provide students with cultural histories, key ingredients, cooking styles, characteristics, and recipes of a variety of regional gastronomy.
+Fortunately, you may get a small taste of many American cuisines, as well as other global culinary traditions, in culinary school.
+Courses like American Regional Cuisine or Western European Cuisines at Escoffier may be included in the culinary arts curriculum and can provide students with cultural histories, key ingredients, cooking styles, characteristics, and recipes of a variety of regional gastronomy.

-And this is but one course in the Culinary Arts curriculum!
+And these are but two courses in the Culinary Arts curriculum!
 There’s so much to discover through a culinary degree or diploma program at Escoffier.
 Reach out to an Admissions Advisor to find out more about a comprehensive culinary education and how you can find your niche.

 Subscribe to the King of Chefs Blog